H2a10/mkpython/README.md

 # mkpython
-make a python vscode project
+make a c++ extension of python vscode project